quailjs/quail/docs/tests/imgWithMapHasUseMap.rst

 .. php:class:: imgWithMapHasUseMap

-<p>If an image has an "ismap" attribute
+If an image has an "ismap" attribute